 Casablanca ranks in the top 5 of six American Film Institute "100 Years..." lists, including the #1 "Passion."
 By the time the intrigue and romance reaches its climax in Casablanca, when we see who will stay and who will go (and with whom), the movie has taken you to a different place.
 First time viewers will find themselves on the edge of their seat while those who have seen the film, like myself and many others, will tell you that the experience never gets old, in all of its black-and-white glory.
 For this kind of movie, with its stark anti-war perspective and world view, to be made during the uncertainty of World War II itself is astounding.
 I said it before and I will say it again.
 There is no more perfect movie than Casablanca.
 Stride after stride, scene after scene, moment after moment, everything comes together and everything is right.
 The title of the original play was right, but needs a helping verb: "Everyone Should Come to Rick's."
 In countless ways, perfection deserves to be seen and appreciated.
 That makes Casablanca is required viewing of any lover of movies.

 LESSON #1: THE POWER OF A SONG-- I guarantee every single one of us reading this review has a song, maybe even more than one, that evokes an extremely poignant memory, either happy or sad.
 We know every word and every chord.
 It freezes us in place, haunts our mood, and hits us like a ton of bricks when we hear it.
 The classic "As Time Goes By," then, in the 1940's, a forgotten little 1931 song written by Herman Hupfeld, does that to a perfect degree in Casablanca.
 Plenty of great movie scenes since have had great background songs, but very few have them living and breathing as part of a poignant moment or scene.
 Without "As Time Goes By," John Cusack wouldn't have that Peter Gabriel moment in Say Anything... and Meg Ryan and Billy Crystal wouldn't have "Auld Lang Syne" in When Harry Met Sally...
-Their classic movie moments come from the power demonstrated in Casablanca.
+Their classic movie moments, like many other homages and pairings, come from the power demonstrated in Casablanca.

 LESSON #2: CHOOSING SIDES VERSUS BEING NEUTRAL-- One of Rick's frequently-spoken mantras is "I stick my neck out for nobody" and we see evidence of that stance as the events of Casablanca unfold.
 The Rick we meet in the film has chosen cynicism over romanticism or the power of a cause, yet he has a history of playing and rooting for the underdog.
 Hence, Lesson #3.